 ‘Yeah!’
 Elise finished with two thumbs up.

 Martin passed on a pen and a bulk of papers to me.
-‘Just to get an idea of your understanding of some of the concepts in the healthcare system, you’ll answer in your understanding these questions.
+‘Just to get an idea of your understanding of some of the concepts in the healthcare system, you’ll answer these questions.
 No pressure.
 Just answer with what you think they mean, and we will score you afterwards.
 We will help you in any places where you didn’t enter the right answer.
 This is just to understand how much you know and help you build on that.
 No pressure, haha,’ he laughed a bit.
 ‘So you just get on with it.
 We will step out to let you do your work and we will be back in a jiffy, yeah?’

 ‘Yes, got it.’
 I said with a smile, nodding.